AdnCodez/Chef-Recommender/README.md

 - Now create a virtual environment
   - `$ virtualenv venv --python=python3.6` you can use any name insted of **venv**

-- Active your virtual environment
+- Activate your virtual environment
   - `$ source venv/bin/activate`

 - Install other requirements given in requirements.txt file